 'Season of mists and mellow fruitfulness'

-You can connect with Keats and his work through
+A great way to connect with Keats and his work is through

 which tells of the poet's life, his struggles and achievements.